ig3/srf/README.md

 This is the total number of views today, including multiple reviews of a card.

+#### Cards due later today

+This is the number of cards due to be reviewed in the remainder of the day.

+#### Average time per review

+This is the average time for each review of a card.
+It includes small gaps between reviews.
+It is the total study time for the day divided by the number of reviews.

 #### Study time today

 This is the total time spent studying today.

-#### Cards due later today

-This is the number of cards due to be reviewed in the remainder of the day.

-#### Average time per card

-This is the average time per day spent studying a card, including multiple reviews on the day.

-#### Estimated total study time

-This is an estimate of the total study time if all due cards are studied by the end of the day.

 #### Average time per day